Theology/Philosophy

 Assistant Vice President for Academic Affairs, Associate Professor of Philosophy

-I joined the Philosophy Faculty at Mary in 2014, after earning my PhD from Baylor University.
+I joined the philosophy faculty at Mary in 2014, after earning my PhD from Baylor University.
 In addition to teaching philosophy, I have the great privilege of serving as a faculty mentor for the Gregorian Scholars Honors Program.
 My wife and I have been blessed with three children.
 Originally from Michigan’s Upper Peninsula and Wisconsin, we have developed a great fondness for North Dakota — especially its people and austere beauty.